CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 ### Troubleshooting ACL Rule Installation Failures

 On Spectrum-2 and later, in addition to ACLs, items stored in KVD and ATCAM include internal counters for VLANs and interfaces in a bridge.
-If the network includes a large number of VLAN interfaces (more than between 1000 to 2000), the counters might occupy a significant amount of space and reduce the amount of available space for ACLs.
+If the network includes more than 1000 VLAN interfaces, the counters might occupy a significant amount of space and reduce the amount of available space for ACLs.

 If netfilter ACL space is exhausted, you might see error messages similar to the following when you try to apply ACLs: